emreberge/songroulette-client/README.md

 Artist Cam
 ==========

-This project is made at San Francisco music hack day.
+This project is made at San Francisco music hack day, February 11 2012.

 Installing
 ----------